0

 Two more floods damaged the bridge, including the Flood of 1955 in the aftermath of both Hurricane Connie and Hurricane Diane.
 The 1955 flood left the bridge under seven feet of water, and while not completely destroying the bridge, did cause structural damage.

-Text imported from Wikipedia article "Upper Black Eddy–Milford Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Upper Black Eddy–Milford Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Relevant Web Sites